colygon/glean-devrel/docs/swot-analysis.md

 - **Hybrid Approach:** Best of both worlds
 - **Reduced Friction:** No context switching

-**Strategic Pivot:** This could address the terminal-only friction weakness.
+**Strategic Pivot:** This could address the platform-specific friction weakness.

 ---